jmrodri/cat-osb-f2f-2017/README.md

 What happens when an update fails?
 Spec says nothing about failures.
 Agreed that if an update fails, instance should be in the state that it was before the upgrade request was made.
-Going to need error codes to more granularly describe exactly what occured so systems can respond intelligently.
+Going to need error codes to more granularly describe exactly what occurred so systems can respond intelligently.

 There is a desire for v3 to have some kind of rollback if an update fails.

-Seperately, right now, spec only allows for specifying whether or not an instance can have its plan changed.
+Separately, right now, spec only allows for specifying whether or not an instance can have its plan changed.
 There is not visibility into what transitions are available.
 AI to propose describing valid transition matrix for plans (APB spec can currently do this, broker has the data as well).